polinayerovenko/Godot-CSharp-Game/README.md

 2. Select the correct answer from multiple-choice options
 3. Answer a question manually

-Completing all exercises in a room unlocks the door to the next room.
-After finishing all rooms on the first floor, the entrance to the second floor opens, continuing the same structure until the player reaches the exit of the castle.
+After completing all tasks in a room, the door to the next room opens.
+Completing the first floor unlocks access to the second floor.
+After finishing all tasks on the second floor, the player returns to the menu and can select a level again.
-Each floor has a unique design and interior, making the experience visually engaging.
-Once the player finishes the game, they can return to the menu and choose a level again.
+Each floor of the castle has a unique design and interior items.
+The game also includes **background music and sound effects** to enhance the learning experience and immersion.

 ## My role and implementation